 - develop composing skills to create their own pieces of music

 - develop their capacity to evaluate their own and others’ endeavours

-At Bosley St Mary’s CE Primary School, the Music curriculum content covered is progressive throughout the years and ensures all objectives are met.
+At Bosley St Mary’s CE Primary School, the Music curriculum content covered by themes but children develop skills progressively throughout the years, which ensures all objectives are met.